A 7 Day Trip to Bhutan – The Last Shangri La

-7 Day Itinerary for Bhutan – The Last Shangri La
+7 Day Travel Itinerary for Bhutan – The Last Shangri La

 Bhutan, is the Land of Thunder Dragon, the Last Shangri La, a Kingdom unconquered by the world’s stresses, and a country with “literally” the happiest people in the world, where wealth is measured in GNH (Gross National Happiness) rather than GDP.

 This Last Shangri La remains unexplored, and unseen by millions of travellers.
 However, this Bhutan travel blog mainly expands on the 7-day Bhutan Itinerary, which I followed and, has a little bit of everything, be it adventure, culture or tradition.